Antti Jokinen: Film career

-In the spring of 2009, Jokinen began shooting his first full-length film, The Resident, starring Hilary Swank, Jeffrey Dean Morgan, and Christopher Lee.
-The film was released in March 2011.
+In 2009, Jokinen began shooting his first full-length film, The Resident, starring Hilary Swank, Jeffrey Dean Morgan, and Christopher Lee.
+It was released in March 2011.

 After moving back to Finland, he directed the drama film Puhdistus, which is set in Estonia and based on Sofi Oksanen's book Purge.
 The film was selected as the Finnish entry for the Best Foreign Language Oscar at the 85th Academy Awards.

 In 2015, Jokinen directed his third feature film, Wildeye.
 He followed up with Flowers of Evil in 2016 and Helene in 2020.

 Personal life

-Jokinen has a son, Paavo, with model Niina Kurkinen, whom he dated in the early 2000s.
+Jokinen has a son with model Niina Kurkinen, whom he dated in the early 2000s.
 He was engaged to Finnish-American chef Sara La Fountain for seven years.
 After moving back to Finland, Jokinen married Finnish actress Krista Kosonen, with whom he has a daughter.